 Whichever way we look at the individual self, our species and our actions, we come off as a Transactional Species that only acts in self interest.

 We identify and de-identify both animate and inanimate Others as extensions of the individual me, The Self.
 We group with others when there is a benefit and disband when that benefit is gone.
-Even loyalty to others is in the loyal individual’s self-interest; after all, who wants to be branded as an outcast who runs from friendships, commitments and responsibilities as soon as their benefits are lost to us.
+Even loyalty to others is in the loyal individual’s self-interest.
+After all, who wants to be branded an outcast who runs from friendships, commitments and responsibilities as soon as the benefits of our relationships and commitments are lost to us.

 Something is either Me or Not Me.
-Me and Not Me are among the most basic of concepts along with ‘Yes’ and ‘No’.
-By extension, the things around us are either ‘mine’, ‘part of my…’ and ‘members of my…’ or ‘not mine’, ‘not part of my…’ or ‘not members of my…’.
+Me and Not Me are among the most basic of concepts along with ‘Yes’ and ‘No’, ‘Do’ and ‘Do Not’.
+By extension, the things around us are either ‘mine’, ‘part mine’, ‘part of my…’ and ‘members of my…’ or ‘not mine’, ‘not part mine’, ‘not part of my…’ or ‘not members of my…’.

 Congregations of people develop a sense of group identity.
 These groups develop their own personality through the interactions of the self-interests of the individual members of the group.
 This personality is a reflection of the group’s culture.